albertattard/spring-boot-camp/docs/02-data/04-env.md

    apply from: "$rootDir/integration-test.gradle"
    ```

-   The above fragment uses the [script plugins](https://docs.gradle.org/current/userguide/plugins.html#sec:script_plugins) to include the gradle configuration from another file.
-The file name needs to match the file name used in the previous step.
+   The above fragment uses the [script plugins](https://docs.gradle.org/current/userguide/plugins.html#sec:script_plugins) to include the Gradle configuration from another file.
+The file name (`integration-test.gradle`) needs to match the file name used in the previous step.

 1. Create the new directory structure